izzykayu/AmongtheSleep/README.md

 # Among the Sleep

-Come Sleep!
-O Sleep, the certain knot of peace,
+_Come Sleep!
+O Sleep, the certain knot of peace,_
-The baiting place of wit, the balm of woe,
+_The baiting place of wit, the balm of woe,_
-The poor man's wealth, the prisoner's release,
+_The poor man's wealth, the prisoner's release_

 —Sir Philip Sidney